Skip to primary navigation Skip to content Skip to footer

 Let’s face it, vacations are always a bit stressful.
 You’re out of your comfort zone, you’re spending a lot of money, there are logistics logistics logistics to figure out, and no matter who you’re with, tensions tend to run high when things aren’t going as we imagined they would.

 Most of our blog posts hype Kauai but in this one, we’re taking the opposite approach and actually laying out five of our island’s downsides.
 Not to scare you away and certainly not to talk smack about our beloved Kauai, but just so that you’re mentally prepared for a few things and have realistic expectations coming in.
-Hopefully reading this before your trip will help you travel intelligently, so you can experience Kauai to the fullest and make the best memories while suffering as little stress as possible.
+Hopefully reading this before your trip will help you travel intelligently, so you can experience Kauai to the fullest and make the best memories, while suffering as little stress as possible.

 So here they are.
 Five things that before traveling to Kauai, we think (in our best Alanis Morissette voice) you, you, you, oughta know!